Written and Created by PaperCraftCentral Susan

 Now maybe it was the thought of making three cards that stopped many of you entering, but Ronell (thank you, Ronell!) sent me a lovely African Bleached Pots card:

 Ronell's bleaching was much more subtle than my card sample.
-Did you use an Aqua Painter or Blender Pen for your card, Ronell?
+Did you use an Water Painter to make your card, Ronell?

-I think you would get a much more subtle effect that way and have more accuracy and control over what was bleached.
+I think you would get a much more subtle effect that way and have more accuracy and control over what was bleached than if you used a cotton bud or Q tip for the technique.
+The Water Painter pen is like using a paint brush as a pencil.

 Cleverly done!

-I used a cotton bud to apply my bleach to my own flowers.
+I used a cotton bud or Q Tip to apply my bleach to my own flowers.
 This resulted in a larger and less defined area being bleached compared to Ronell's entry.

 So now you have two ways to use bleach on your card or scrapbook page images.